 - Set up mentoring programs.
 Older workers can be invaluable mentors to younger colleagues.

-User-centric computing and user communications are central to Orange Business Services’ ethos.
+User-centric computing and user communications are central to Orange Business’ ethos.
 To find out more about collaboration in the UC world here.